Nabag77/alx-system_engineering-devops/0x01-shell_permissions/README.md

 0 script changes the current user to betty
-1st script prints the effective username of the current user 2nd script prints all the groups the current user is part of
+1st script prints the effective username of the current user 2nd script prints all the groups the current user is part of 3rd script changes the owner of the file hello to the user betty